danimesq/danimesq/README.md

 Preserve/snapshot the current state of a folder, with its file list and timestamps
 * [Mediantic](https://github.com/FilePeace/Mediantic)

+The new web is semantic.
+And media have to be semantic, too.
 * [rc-hashing](https://github.com/FilePeace/rc-hashing)

+Safely move recordings (and other files) by hashing using IPFS' CID v1
 * [rc-sh-tst](https://github.com/FilePeace/rc-sh-tst)

-The new web is semantic.
-And media have to be semantic, too.
+Get the timestamp of a recording's moment, cut audio in a specific moment and other tools

 ##### <img width="16px" src="https://avatars.githubusercontent.com/u/80379307?s=200&v=4"/> [Gamlr](https://github.com/Gamlr)